 Departmental honors and honors in interdisciplinary major programs are awarded for outstanding performance in writing a senior thesis or in conducting senior research.
 Once the thesis is written, the student defends it before a committee that includes his or her mentor, all or part of the departmental faculty members, and in some cases, a guest faculty member from another college.

 With strong programs in engineering, natural and social sciences, and the humanities, Lafayette is a rich environment for interdisciplinary study.
 Interdisciplinary academic programs encourage students to integrate knowledge and develop critical-thinking skills that transcend fields of study.

 Students from different majors team up to attack real-world problems posed by businesses, nonprofits, and government agencies in this distinctive course.
 Enrollment is competitive.
 Students rate Tech Clinic among their most interesting and valuable experiences at the College.

 The Center for Innovation, Design, Entrepreneurship, and Leadership (IDEAL) provides resources, curricular connections, and initiatives that build and sustain a culture of creativity and collaboration.
 Hands-on learning, collaboration with external partners, and connections between the liberal arts and engineering are hallmarks of the program.

-Learn more about IDEAL
+Learn more about the Dyer Center

 Student opportunities in the Community-Based Learning and Research Initiative range from individual research with a faculty member to working in multidisciplinary teams that address real-world problems in the context of rigorous classroom learning.